Final Light Chapter 1 - Amnesiac

 A young man sat resting against the trunk of a large, towering tree that hid him within its shadow from the the full moon above.
 The sky-grazing tree one of hundreds lined with glowing crystal growths that stretched as far as the eye can see in every direction.
 Crystalline shades and hues of blue, red and green emanating softly from the gem deposits that sprouted directly from the barks of the trees, as well as rocks and even the soil of the forest here and there leaving the paths many shades that lit the way.
 This young man, having pale skin dampened with warm, red blood across the right half of his weary facial features and a dazed look in his eerie glowing pale hues.
 Having awakened from a slumber he didn't seem to have recalled.
 Thick bangs of spiky, layered platinum silver hair swept over his forehead across his brow gracing the tops of his eyes and framed his face.
 The profound coloration gleaming under the light of both the moon and this mysterious crystal forest.
 Eyeing his clothes a moment, nothing but a tattered and ripped black shirt and pants and only one shoe worn on his left foot.

-A small groan left his lips, left arm reaching up to hold his head and ease the severe pain that had rushing through his skull.
-Regaining a bit more of his senses when he felt a nasty wound on his skull; the blood that ran from it warm and wet onto the single black fingerless glove that was snugly cradled over his palm.
+A small groan left his lips, left arm reaching up to hold his head and ease the severe pain that had rushed through his skull.
+Regaining a bit more of his senses when he felt a nasty wound on his head; the blood that ran from it warm and wet onto the single black fingerless glove that was snugly cradled over his palm.
 Inner palm flexed open, the late teenager to young adult stared at the blood for what seemed like ages.
 Looking upwards at a flock of crows cawing in the distance followed by a ruffle of wings and them taking to the skies.
 Trees rustling from their departure and a gentle breeze washing over the nooks and crannies of the canopy above.
 Then, the young man suddenly felt a rather peculiar sensation, this sensation coming from the wound atop his head shortly after the pain and feeling warm and pleasant, soothingly so...

 He reluctantly reached back to feel the wound, his pale fingers dabbed at where the injury should have been a bloody gash atop strands of platinum-silver and yet?
 The wound was no more; the cut having very rapidly sealed itself over in the span of a couple of seconds.
 Confused and completely unable to remember absolutely anything before awakening at this moment, so many questions flushed in the stranger's mind.
 So many questions, yet not a single answer.
 A heavy exhale, followed by a tired grunt of discomfort as a burning sensation welled in his eyes then quickly faded; with it so did the soft glow that emanated from them.
 The howling of a pack of wolves somewhere in this vast forest of luminous plants and crystals met his ears.
 He had to move, the wilds were no place for the injured.
 Yet, where would he go?
 Who even was he?
 Where was he?
 How was he injured?